-Proofreading Vs Copyediting - A Comparative Analysis
+Proofreading vs. Copyediting - A Comparative Analysis

-When it comes to refining written content, two terms often create confusion—copyediting vs. proofreading.
-Though both involve reviewing and correcting text, they serve different purposes at distinct stages of the editing process.
-This blog is designed to clearly explain the difference between copyediting and proofreading, so you can confidently choose the right service for your writing needs.
+This blog is designed to clearly explain the difference between copyediting and proofreading, so you can confidently choose the right approach for your writing needs.
 Whether you're a student, writer, or business professional, understanding this distinction is essential for producing polished, error-free content.

 What is Proofreading?